Movement 5ReconnectDay 322

 You shall be to me a kingdom of priests, and a holy nation.

-You may carry a low estimate of yourself back into community, sure you are the broken one allowed in on sufferance, useful to no one.
-Hear what Peter stacks over people exactly like you: chosen, royal, holy, treasured.
-He does not say it to flatter; he says it because it is now true of you as part of His people.
 These were Sinai's words, spoken over a people God had just rescued, and they have been deliberately laid on you and the unremarkable believers beside you.
-Notice that not one of the titles is singular.
+And notice that not one of them is singular.
+You were called out of the dark alongside others, not merely let in on pity.
 You are not a chosen individual so much as part of a chosen people, a single priest in a royal priesthood, called with others out of the dark.
 So stop shrinking.
 The dignity is real, and it is shared, and it comes with an errand worth a life: to show the watching world the goodness of the One who called you out of the night.
-You were not merely let in.
-You were crowned, alongside a whole people, and given something glorious to do together.
+You were not merely admitted.

 ← Day 321Day 323